Guide: What Is Doxxing and How to Protect Yourself Online

 5. Data Brokers

 Data brokers gather information about you from other websites, social media, and public records.
 That includes things like your online purchases, government records like your marriage license, and your browser search history.
-They usually sell these to advertisers and companies, but they also have no problem selling them to anonymous buyers.
+They usually sell these to advertisers and companies, but they also have no problem selling that information to anonymous buyers.

 6. Data Aggregators

-Similar to data brokers, data aggregators collect information like your email address, mobile number, job history (via LinkedIn), and social media handles and list them online.
+Similar to data brokers, data aggregators collect information like your email address, mobile number, job history (via sites like LinkedIn), and social media handles and list them online.
 Many hide most of this information behind a paywall, but some easily discoverable websites provide it for free.

 7. Phishing Scams

 Phishing scams vary in type and platform, but all of them intend to get either personal information or money out of you.
 Doxxers can easily find your email address and send you phishing scams to gather more information about you, as people’s email addresses are generally more simple to find/guess.
+A cleverly crafted email could prompt you to enter your login credentials or share sensitive details, which the doxxer then captures.

 8. Packet Sniffing